DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 Setup the files and memory locations in the Flasher Tool
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+- Click on the file button (the "..." buttons) and find the bin files you extracted.
-- Pay close attention setting up the Exact `*.bin` Files & locations 0xYYYYYYYY
+- Follow Figure 6 and pay close attention setting up the Exact `*.bin` Files & locations 0xYYYYYYYY
-- Make sure to check all the file checkboxes!
+- Make sure to check all the file checkboxes to the left of the filled in file names
 - Set the EXACT settings using the radio buttons & baud rate settings: (26M, 40MHz, DIO, 16Mbit-C1, Your COM port selected, and 460800 baud).

 .. figure:: ../_static/images/wifi/flasher_1.png